ArtSabintsev/CommanderSpellbook/README.md

 ## Process
 **TL;DR: I optimzied for community and made everything Open Source.**

-Many individuals have tried to build a combo database over the last decade, but they've all failed due to the headache involved in finding those combos and keeping a Forum Post or Blog up to date.
-Therefore, I've opted to solve for that problem by enlisting the community to catalog combos via Discord (which is how we obtained hundreds of combos in a matter of months).
+Many individuals have tried to build a combo database over the last decade, but they've all failed due to the headache involved in finding those combos and keeping them updated in a Forum Post or Blog up to date.
+Many of the issues revolved around a single individual being the gatekeeper.
+Therefore, I've opted to solve for that problem by enlisting the community to catalog combos via Discord (which is how we obtained over a thousand of combos in a matter of months).
 I also opted to host the website and the database for free, forever, so people can take over this project by cloning this repository, or the Google Sheet, respectively, if I ever step away.
+This mindset allowed me to find other individuals passionate about working on this project in their free time.

 ## Website
 First and foremost, I am an iOS developer, and _not_ a web developer.
-I am also not going to pretend to be one, so therefore, a good chunk of thise code is fairly ugly, due to me _frankensteining_ this website together via Bootstrap tutorials and code snippets I've found online.
+I am also not going to pretend to be a web developer, so therefore, a good chunk of the site's code is fairly ugly, due to me _frankensteining_ this website together via Bootstrap tutorials and code snippets I've found online.
 While I enjoy architecture patterns and implementing best practices, I did very little to none of that here, as my goal was to move the combos from out of Discord and into a better long-term solution -- this website.

 I also decided that I wanted to make the financial upkeep for this project as cheap as possible.
 At the moment, here is what I pay for with respect to this project: